 The U.S. women remained consistent, with reigning Olympic champions Athing Mu and Sydney McLaughlin-Levrone winning two gold medals each, one in their individual events and another as part of the U.S.' 4x400m relay team.

-Ahead of the Olympics in Paris, a will-she-or-won’t-she question circles McLaughlin-Levrone who has shown a desire to enter the open 400m.
-McLaughlin-Levrone already owns the world record for the women's 400m hurdles.
+Ahead of the Olympics in Paris, a will-she-or-won’t-she question circles McLaughlin-Levrone as she starts to compete in the women's 400m flat.
+McLaughlin-Levrone is the defending Olympic champion in the 400m hurdles, where she also owns the world record.
+At the 2023 Outdoor Championships, she won the 400m flat with a time of 48.76 seconds.
 The women’s 400m world record of 47.60 seconds is the longest-standing world record in any men’s or women’s sprint event – set in 1985 by East Germany’s Marita Koch.

-At next summer's Olympics in Paris, none of semifinals or finals for either the women's 400m or 400m hurdles are scheduled for the same day, making McLaughlin-Levrone's attempt to run both a possibility.
+At next summer's Olympics in Paris, none of the semifinals or finals for either the women's 400m or 400m hurdles are scheduled for the same day, making an attempt to run both a possibility.

 Soccer

-For the first time two nations will share the hosting duties for a FIFA World Cup.
-The top women’s soccer players from 32 nations will head down under to play for the sport’s top prize with matches being held in both Australia and New Zealand.
+For the first time two nations, Australia and New Zealand, will share the hosting duties for a FIFA World Cup.
+The top women’s soccer players from 32 nations will head down under to play for the sport’s top prize.

-This summer, the U.S. women will be playing for a third consecutive World Cup title.
-Despite their status as the two-time defending World Cup champions, the U.S. has not been able to reach an Olympic soccer final since winning a third straight gold medal at the London Olympics in 2012.
+The U.S. women will be playing for a third consecutive World Cup title.
+Despite their status as the two-time defending World Cup champions, the U.S. has not been able to reach an Olympic soccer final since the London Olympics in 2012.
 Canada enters the World Cup as the reigning Olympic champions.

-World Cup group stage matches begin on July 20 and conclude on August 3.
+World Cup group stage matches began on July 20 and will conclude on August 3.
 The knockout round matches are scheduled to start on August 5 with the final taking place on August 20.

 Gymnastics